Everyone in Harmony

 Side by side with Sweet Adelines International and Harmony, Inc.

 Although separate organizations, the three North American barbershop associations overlap significantly.
-With 22,000 members in Sweet Adelines, and 2,000 in Harmony Inc,., the total number of women barbershop singers is comparable to the men.
+With 22,000 members in Sweet Adelines International, and 2,000 in Harmony, Inc., the total number of women barbershop singers is comparable to the number of men.
 Unsurprisingly, many barbershop families are represented in all combinations of the three.
 It’s common to see women directing men’s choruses and vice versa, arrangers creating music for all styles, teachers and coaches sharing knowledge at events presented by each, and top performers in demand on all barbershop stages.
-What had once been fairly isolated, standalone cultures has been evolving into a much broader shared experience.

 Although barbershop’s origins are in African-American communities in New Orleans in the late 19th century, its appeal is widespread.
 Starting with Great Britain in the early 1960s, a dozen separate organizations have grown and flourished outside North America.

 The past decade has seen a surge in the size and musical accomplishments of the affiliate organizations, witnessed in the international quartet championships of Ringmasters (SNOBS, the Swedish society) and Musical Island Boys (Barbershop Harmony New Zealand), and top ten chorus finishes by zero8 (SNOBS) and VocalFX (BHNZ.)
 Offshore organizations have been hotbeds of innovation and expansion, and are must-see destinations for the growing number of barbershop global citizens who are equally likely to find themselves taking in a school or contest in Holland or Australia as they are in the U.S. and Canada.
 That’s only among the “official” groups; more than 30 countries have reported some kind of barbershop activity, thanks in part to encouragement from the World Harmony Council, a coalition of men’s, women’s and mixed organizations.